-- The Industry Inspection unit inspects and enforces safety and health provisions covering, among others, amusement devices, elevators, window cleaning and ski tows.
+The Industry Inspection Bureau inspects and enforces safety and health provisions covering, among others, amusement devices, elevators, window cleaning and ski tows.

-- The Boiler Safety unit inspects most of the boilers in New York State.
+The Boiler Safety Bureau inspects most of the boilers in New York State.

-- The On-Site Consultation Services unit (21D) provides free on-site guidance to private employers to help businesses determine whether they are in compliance with Federal safety and health standards and show them how to eliminate hazards that are found.
+The On-Site Consultation Program (21D) provides free on-site guidance to private employers to help businesses determine whether they are in compliance with Federal safety and health standards and show them how to eliminate hazards that are found.

 Crane Operators Certificate of Competence